vuejs/docs/src/guide/single-file-component.md

   // this is an array of outputed formats
   output: [
     {
-      file: pkg.module, // the name of our esm librry
+      file: pkg.module, // the name of our esm library
       format: 'esm', // the format of choice
       sourcemap: true, // ask rollup to include sourcemaps }